 At Price Self Storage, we offer a protection plan for your items that covers up to $5,000 worth of damages.

 Price Self Storage – Convenient Storage at Affordable Prices

-Our storage unit prices will depend on several features, including:
+Our storage prices will depend on several features, including:

 - Type of storage